 How to make Sugar Cookies

-- Let cool on cookie sheets for approximately 2-3 minutes before removing to a wire rack to cool completely.
+Let the cookies cool on the sheets for a couple of minutes then move to a wire rack to cool completely.

 How to make Lemon Sugar

 In a small bowl mix together 1/4 cup granulated sugar and the zest of 1/2 a lemon.
 Rub together between your fingers or use the bottom of a spoon.
 Let sit for about 15 minutes before using.

 They should never brown, the cookies are done as soon as they are set and have some colour, but be careful that it’s not too much.
 They should also start to crack across the centre.

 The cooled cookies should be stored in an airtight container, separated by parchment paper.
 They should be kept in a cool dry area and will last up to five days.

 They can also be frozen, make sure they are completely cooled and place in a freezer safe bag or container.
 They will keep up to two to three months in the freezer if properly stored.

 Be sure to take them out of the container or bag and let sit at room temperature, so that condensation doesn’t form and make them soggy.

 So if you are a lemon lover like us, why not give these Lemon Sugar Cookies a try and let me know.
 Enjoy!